Congressional Bike Caucus

 The Congressional Bike Caucus (CBC) is a bipartisan caucus of the United States House of Representatives launched by Representative Earl Blumenauer.
 It is officially registered with the Committee on House Administration, the house committee responsible for regulating caucuses.
 The caucus aims to promote cycling by improving infrastructure and increasing awareness of cyclists.
-As of 2023 the caucus has 108 members.
-The current co-chairs of the caucus are Representatives Blumenauer and Vern Buchanan.
+As of 2023 the caucus has 107 members.
+Co-chairs of the caucus included Representatives Earl Blumenauer (until 2025), Vern Buchanan, and Ayanna Pressley.